lucianatux/curriculum/README.md

 This web page format resume was created by Luciana Caminos Cano as a personal project.
 You can contact me at lucianatux@yahoo.com.ar

 ### License
-This project is licensed.
+This project is licensed GNU GENERAL PUBLIC LICENSE Version 3.
 Please refer to the LICENSE file for more information.